okta/okta-oidc-ios/README.md

 ### Property list

-The easiest way is to create a proptery list in your application's bundle.
-By default, this library checks for the existance of the file `Okta.plist`.
+The easiest way is to create a property list in your application's bundle.
+By default, this library checks for the existence of the file `Okta.plist`.
 However any property list file can be used to create configuration object.
 Ensure one is created with the following fields:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>